Kyytox/data-explorer.nvim/README.md

 - The larger the file, the more time it will take to display the metadata and data.
 - Emojis and certain special characters (not all) in data may not render correctly (small column shifts).
 - Minimal SQL editor — no autocomplete or highlighting.
+- SQL errors don't provide detailed messages because the query is encapsulated in a select limit offset query (for page management) (feature to improve).

 <br>